The Autonomous Enterprise / Page 02 · 2026

 Canonical Positioning Statement

-Salesforce Einstein delivers intelligence within the Salesforce data model.
-The Autonomous Enterprise delivers intelligence across the enterprise — spanning the installed asset base, the ERP, the contract corpus, and the compliance obligations that no single vendor's boundary contains.
-Where Einstein optimises the CRM layer, the AE orchestrates the full Quote-to-Cash-to-Field-to-Compliance lifecycle, with explainability and human oversight engineered in to satisfy EU AI Act requirements that proprietary models cannot meet.
+Salesforce Einstein, SAP's embedded analytics, and Ariba's native supplier scoring each deliver intelligence within their own data model.
+The Autonomous Enterprise delivers intelligence across the enterprise — spanning the installed asset base, the ERP, the supplier network, the contract corpus, and the compliance obligations that no single vendor's boundary contains.
+Where Einstein optimises the CRM layer, the AE orchestrates the full Quote-to-Cash-to-Field-to-Compliance lifecycle across all four process pillars, with explainability and human oversight engineered in to satisfy EU AI Act requirements that no proprietary vendor model — Einstein included — is built to meet.

 ADR-002 · GCP alongside Salesforce, not instead of it